illuscio-dev/islelib-py/zdocs/source/index.rst

 When pushing to the ``master`` branch, azure will:

-   * lint the library in python 3.6 and 3.7
+   * Lint the library in python 3.6 and 3.7.
+If `black`_, `mypy`_ or `flake8`_ throw an error, the build will fail.
-   * if linting passes, test the library in the above python versions on linux, mac, and windows
+   * Test the library in the above python versions on linux, mac, and windows using `pytest`_.
+Any failed tests will halt the build.
+   * Check that test coverage exceeds 85%.
+If not, the build will fail.

-When pushing to the ``release`` branch, azure will also:
+When pushing to the ``release`` branch, azure will do the above, then also:

-   * build sdist and bdist_whls through setuptools
+   * Build sdist and bdist_whl's through setuptools
+   * Check that the version of library does not already exist in the `Python Azure Artifacts Feed`_.
+If it does, the build will fail.
-   * push these builds to PyPri using `twine`_
+   * Push these builds to illuscio's `Python Azure Artifacts Feed`_ using `twine`_.

 All builds on azure also tag the github repository with their build number, so builds can be easily pulled.